zsk66/FLAME-master/README.md

 ## Start

 The default values for various parameters parsed to the experiment are given in options.py.
 Details are given on some of those parameters:
---`--framework:` we provide two personalied federated learnign frameworks for the readers: FLAME and pFedMe.
+*--`framework:` we provide two personalied federated learnign frameworks for the readers: FLAME and pFedMe.